 I’ve used Franklin’s strategy on many occasions, and it works wonders.
 It takes a bit of practice to get used to separating your ego from your ideas, but I think you’ll find the results are worth the effort.
 If it can work in negotiating the U.S. Constitution, it can probably work for you.

 On the other hand, if even Franklin’s strategy doesn’t help you lower people’s shields, then simply accept them where they are and allow them to be.
-In accepting people unconditionally, you then have to decide if you still want to maintain your relationship to them.
+In accepting people unconditionally, you then have to decide if you still want to maintain your relationship with them.
 In many cases you’ll be able to forgive and release.
 In other cases you may decide it’s best to move on, such as by making a job change or letting go of an intimate relationship.
 Wanted or unwanted, you’re in for a growth experience either way.

 I’ve been through enough of these situations to see that accepting people where they are often brings them around to a more open-minded posture in the long run.
 People get trapped in close-mindedness due to fear, especially the fear of being taken advantage of.
 Your unconditional acceptance helps reduce some of that fear, which may be enough to convince them to lower their shields and open themselves to new ideas.
 But if you attack, attack, attack, you may win an argument now and then, but you’ll only drive the other person deeper into fear, causing them to invest even more energy in defending their position.